izaakm/fundamentals-hpc/docs/command-line.md

 ls
 ```

-Angle brackets often indicate some information specific to you, e.g., your
+Angled brackets (aka, "greather than" and "less than" symbols) often indicate
-NetID:
+some information specific to you that you need to enter, e.g., your NetID:

 ```bash
 ls /nfs/home/<netid>